psychemedia/sin-eater-resources/src/_before_ludlow.md

 > Mention is made of the closing the Eyes and Lips —the decent washiing — dressing — and wrapping in a Linen Shroud `[The Face Cloth too is of great Antiquity.— Mr Strutt tells us, that after the closing the Eyes, &c. a Linen Cloth was put over the Face oi the Deceased.— Thus we are told, that Henry the Fourth, in his last Illness seeming to be dead, his Chamberlain Covered his Face with a Linen Cloth.
 English AEra, p.
 105]` Of which Shroud Prudentius, the Christian Poet, has these Words:
 >
 > Condore nitentia claro
 > Praetendere lintea mos est.
 > — Hymn. ad Exequias Defunct.
 >
 > The Interests of our Woollen Manufactories have interfered with this antient Rite in England.

-Another contemporary custom is also described, this time from Northumberland:
+Another contemporary custom is also described as part of Brand's oberservations, this time from Northumberland:

 > It is customary at this Day in Northumberland, to set a Pewter *Plate*, containing a little *Salt* `[Salem abhorrere constat Diabolu, et ratione optima nititur, quia Salr aeternitatis est et immortatalitatis signum, neque putredeine neque corruptione infestatur unquam, sed ipse ab his omnia vendicat.
 Depriv.
 Rel. &c. p154.
 Confided in reference to this symbolical Explication, how beuatiful is that Expression, "Ye are the Salt of the Earth."]` upon the Corps; as also a Candle in some Places. — The learned Moresin tells us, "That *Salt* is the Emblem of Eternity and Immortality : It is not liable to Putrefaction itself, and it preserves Things that are seasoned with it from Decay." — He gives us also his Conjecture on the Use of a *Candle* `[Lucerna, feu Candela mortuis cadaveribus semper apponitur in domibus et templis, quamdiu fspra terram sunt— aa hinc ducto more, oculo, vel Lucerna incensa veteres AEgyptii vitam significabant, unde veteres foliti sunt lucernas ardentes sepulchris imponere, hac saltem ratione significantes se mortuorum quamdiu possent vitas producturos.
 Deprav.
 Rel.
 Orig. p.
 89.]` on this Occasion: "It was an Egyptian Hieroglyphic for Life, meant to express the ardent Desire of having had the life of the Deceased prolonged."